Lowrey "Holiday" model LS

 Despite having piano strings and piano-esque consoles, Choralcelos are probably best classified as electromechanical organs, mainly because they produce sustained tones rather than percussive ones.
 As well, later and more elaborate instruments had ranks of tone units directly analogous to ranks of pipes, not to mention claviers and combinatory stop tablets typical of organ design.
 While Choralcelos were clearly superb instruments with qualities that we can only dream of today, they were large and expensive, and thus sold in low quantities to exclusively wealthy clients.
 Roughly 100 units were made in total, and sadly none are still functional as far as I know.
 More info can be found here and here (starting at page 204).

 The sources I have found place very little, if any, emphasis on Frederick C. Lowrey's involvement with the instrument.
-I suppose it is to be expected, since even if Mr. Lowrey owned certain rights to the Choralcelo, production never restarted under his ownership after ceasing due to WW1, and the name was never used again.
+I suppose it is to be expected, since even if Mr. Lowrey owned rights to the Choralcelo, production never restarted under his ownership after ceasing due to WW1, and the name was never used again.
 When it comes to Mr. Lowrey's sponsored "electronic organ laboratories", except Mr. Dorf's reference above and some very questionable marketing spin in the Lowrey "Festival" FL owner's manual (which I will not repeat here), I cannot find any info on them.
 It is possible that some effort was put towards development of the Choralcelo's technology, but regardless, the designs that Lowrey commercialized were fully electronic, thus quite technologically different.
 Yet, consider that the Choralcelo's basic concept was to combine piano and organ features—basically to make a piano into a kind of organ.
-Mr. Lowrey was probably inspired by this, given that he recombined the two instruments in a less expensive and elaborate way in the first commercial instrument bearing the Lowrey name: the Organo.
+Mr. Lowrey was probably inspired by this, given that he recombined the two instruments in a less expensive and elaborate way in the first successful commercial instrument bearing the Lowrey name: the Organo.